qucse/mcs/Doha-Simulated-PubTransit-Dataset/README.md

 filed name | description
 -----------|-----------
-id | object id
+id | simulated object id
-time | time stamp for the object movement longitude | longitude of the object movement in the following format (month/day/year  hour:minute:seconds AM/PM) latitude | latitude of the object movement speed | object speed in km/h
+time | time stamp for the object movement in the following format (month/day/year  hour:minute:seconds AM/PM) longitude | longitude of the object movement latitude | latitude of the object movement speed | object speed in km/h